rdkcentral/firebolt-apis/requirements/specifications/openrpc-extensions/app-passthrough-apis.md

 > Have a property that matches the `x-response` schema on the provider method so that the result can
 > be composed and passed through.

-When an app calls a platform method the platform **MUST** return an unavailable error if there is no [candidate app](#7-provider-candidates) to execute the provider method.

 The platform **MUST** call the provider method from the [best candidate](#8-best-candidate) app and acquire the result.

 If the platform method result schema matches the `x-response` schema on the provider method then the value **MUST** be used as-is.

-Otherwise if the platform method result schema has a property that matches the `x-response` schema on the provider method then the value **MUST** be composed into an object under the corresponding property name and the platform **MUST** apply any [session transformations](#9-session-transformations) to the composed result.
+Otherwise if the platform method result schema has a property that matches the `x-response` schema on the provider method then the value **MUST** be composed into an object under the corresponding property name and the platform **MUST** apply any [result transformations](#9-result-transformations) to the composed result.

-## 6. Aggregated pass-through results
+### 4.3.
+Aggregated pass-through results
-An aggregated pass-through is where many apps provides responses to a single request by another app.
+An aggregated pass-through is where many apps provide responses to a single request by another app.
 The results are aggregated inside of an array.

 This section only applies to app provider methods that do not have an `event` tag and do have the `x-multiple-providers` extension set to `true`.